 There are better boats made by Stearns and Gumotex, but they are a LOT more expensive

 Decathlon in Stockport also have inflatable’s and are reasonable regarding price.
 Unfortunately the cost goes up with better quality kayaks.
 Three or four members also have inflatable’s and might be able to offer advice on where to buy.
 As a member you are able to attend either our beginners courses or introductory sessions.
 We have two sit on tops which are similar to inflatable kayaks or you could try our open canoes or rigid kayaks.
 Our introductory course for July is now full, the next beginners one is in September. – see calendar for details on how to reserve a place.

 I have joined the club but do not seem to get any of the googlegroup emails?

 Hi, I am sorry that something has gone wrong.
-You will need to add your email to the group yourself.
-More information on how the Googlegroup works and to add your email is here........
+Please confirm your details so I can manually add you to the group.
+More information on how the Googlegroup works is here……..
+Googlegroup – Liverpool Canoe Club